 Not all companies need full-scale SEO services

-As face-to-face events, sales meetings, and product demonstrations have come to a screeching halt, online searchers have skyrocketed.
+Its undeniable that face-to-face events, sales meetings, and product demonstrations are making a comeback.
+But remaining visible online and attracting organic traffic through SEO is still crucial to the success of in-person events.
+It’s how new clients learn about these meetings in the first place!
 While a Google search will confirm that SEO services are critical there’s simply no denying that SEO requirements for B2B, tech or finance related businesses are different.

 It’s true- there are more people than ever on the internet.
 And yes, that includes business people.
 But, when it comes to B2B, tech, and finance buyers, they tend to be more aware of their options and that means the search phrases they use are more specific.
 That’s why you need an SEO agency that’s deeply aware of industry trends and terms in the business, finance and tech sector.

 What page of Google search is your company ranking?

 While SEO services traditionally involve technical fixes (drawn out over a long six-month contract), we’ve discovered most of our B2B clients are benefiting in search engine ranking, and getting a boost in website traffic, from a few simple copywriting fixes that can be done within weeks, not months.

 The reality is, SEO in the B2B, tech and finance world requires different skills and knowledge – keyword stuffing isn’t going to cut it.
 The keywords a B2B, tech or finance company targets must relate to the problems the company is trying to solve, and include industry jargon that customers experiencing these problems use.

 Keyword research also involves understanding and juggling the perspectives of multiple buyers within the typical B2B or finance company.
 After all, the way the marketing team responds to a landing page is going to be very different from the way an IT team will respond.

 Every tech geek needs a word geek®